paragkapoorcs/pk1/cdf-pipelines/l0-staging-delta/README.md

 # L0 Layer Delta Load
 # Overview

 In SAP all extartor are not set for delta load.
-Hence, in our process we are trying to utilize and delevoped delta process for the extractors which support.
+Only few extractors are having the delta option enable.
+Due to this we are creating delta process for few extarctors.
+Below are the list of extractors which support the delta.

   ## List of extractors used to get the delta data from SAP to the raw layer.